 How to get a Parent Plus loan Forgiveness

-Make sure you fully understand how to get Public Service Loan Forgiveness before pursuing it, because the program has very specific rules and requirements.
-For instance, the parent must work for a qualifying employer in order to get forgiveness on parent PLUS loans; the student’s employment doesn’t matter.
+Please make sure you fully understand how to get Public Service Loan Forgiveness before pursuing it, because the program has particular rules and requirements.
+For instance, the parent must work for a qualifying employer to get forgiveness on parent PLUS loans; the student’s employment doesn’t matter.